alphagov/verify-local-patterns/CONTRIBUTING.md

 - what you expected to happen
 - what happened

+## Contact the team

+You can contact us via email if you have our emails, or via the Verify Local Slack if you are part of that.

 ## GOV.UK Elements

 The project contains code taken from [GOV.UK Elements](https://github.com/alphagov/govuk_elements/) as well as the GOV.UK [Prototype kit](https://github.com/alphagov/govuk_prototype_kit) project.
-Please check that any issues related to that code are raised with those projects, not this one.
+Please check that any issues related to GOV.UK patterns, or the prototype kit, are raised with those projects, not this one.

 ## Contributing code

+If you want to contribute to this project directly, please make sure you're working on an issue which is open.
+Pull requests which do not refer to issues that have been discussed will be rejected.

 ### Indentation and whitespace